josiahpekary/APSViewerAnnimations/README.md

 ### How to run the program
 #### To run model example in repository
-* Download repo and extract zip folder
+* Download repo and extract zip folder.
-* If you would like to run the app without needing a back-end (you would only need it for authorization), change the options variable to 'local' in the ForgeViewer.js file
+* If you would like to run the app without needing a back-end (you would only need it for authorization), change the options variable to 'local' in the ForgeViewer.js file.
 ```
 options {
     //env: 'AutodeskProduction',
     env: 'local',
 }
 ```
-* Run local server or just open html file (SVFTest.html)
+* Run local server or just open html file (SVFTest.html).
 #### To run with your own Inventor Assembly
-* Download repo and extract zip
+* Download repo and extract zip.
-* Create an iLogic rule in your assembly file and copy the contents of the 'iLogicScript.vb' file into it
+* Create an iLogic rule in your assembly file and copy the contents of the 'iLogicScript.vb' file into it.
 * Slightly modify the script as proposed in the comments of the rule.
 Within the frame for loop, add your own parameters and constraints to drive.
     * For example...
 ```